-To show this, we took four sets of 30 input sequences with different exposure times.
-Each set was synthetically generated by temporal blurring followed by temporal subsampling, similar to the way described in Section 3 (Example 3).
-Small Gaussian noise was added to the input sequences in a way that, in all of them, the temporal noise would be the same ($\sigma{in} \approx 2.3$ gray-levels, RMS).
-Figs. 16a, 16b, 16c, and 16d show matching frames from each set of the simulated sequences with increasing exposure times.
+similarly to the way described in Sec.
+3 (Example 3).
+Small Gaussian noise was added to the input sequences in a way that in all of them the temporal noise would be the same ($\sigma{in} \approx 2.3$ gray-levels, RMS).
+Figs. 16.a-d show matching frames from each set of the simulated sequences with increasing exposure times.

 We increased the frame-rate by factor 15 in each of the sets using the temporal SR algorithm.
 No regularization was applied to show the "pure" output noise of the temporal SR algorithm without any smoothing.
-Figs. 16e, 16f, 16g, and 16h are the corresponding frames in the reconstructed sequences.
-It is vivid that: 1) The size of the ball is similar in all cases, thus, the residual motion-blur in the output sequences is similar regardless of the SR magnification (the reconstructed shape of the ball is correct).
-Note that the SR magnification factors $M = \frac{\tau{in}}{\tau{out}}$ are defined as the increase of temporal resolution (the reduction in the exposure-time)
+Figs. 16.e-h are the corresponding frames in the reconstructed sequences.
+It is vivid that: (a) the size of the ball is similar in all cases thus the residual motion-blur in the output sequences is similar regardless of the SR magnification factors $M = \frac{\tau{in}}{\tau{out}}$ are defined as the increase of temporal resolution (the reduction in the exposure-time) and not as the increase of the frame-rate $\Delta t{in}/\Delta t{out}$. (b) The measured noise was amplified linearly with the SR magnification factor (Fig. 16.i).